Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

 Some successful and failure cases in challenging environments are presented in Fig. \ref{Fig7}.
 The environments include strong light, uneven light, nighttime, occlusion, oblique view, and blur.
-SCR-Net handles most of such conditions and contains very few failure cases.
+SCR-Net handles most of such conditions and fails in few cases.
 There are only 864 failure cases over 180k testing images, i.e., 0.5\% error rate, defeating 1.1\% error rate of Attentional Net by a relative improvement of 55\%.
 Among failure cases, human eyes cannot even recognize some characters, like ``5'' recognized as ``F'' in uneven light.
-Moreover, SCR-Net can filter out false detections of VertexNet by training the randomly sampled background images.
+Moreover, SCR-Net can filter out false detections of VertexNet by training randomly sampled background images.
 The false detections in Fig. \ref{Fig7} (c) are recognized as ``background''.

-\textbf{Results on AOLP.} Table \ref{table6} shows the results of LP recognition methods on three subsets of the AOLP dataset.
-For a fair comparison, we employed the detections by \cite{zhang2020robust} as the input images for SCR-Net and did not adopt LP rectification.
+\textbf{Results on AOLP.} Table \ref{table6} shows the results of LP recognition methods on three subsets of AOLP \cite{hsu2012application}.
+For a fair comparison, we employed the box detections by \cite{zhang2020robust} as the input images for SCR-Net and did not adopt LP rectification.
 Our SCR-Net (box) achieves the best accuracy (98.7\%) among state-of-the-art LP recognition methods.
-Especially on the RP subset, SCR-Net improve the accuracy by 7.6\% when compared with Attentional Net \cite{zhang2020robust}.
+Especially on the RP subset, SCR-Net (box) improve the accuracy by 7.6\% when compared with Attentional Net \cite{zhang2020robust}.
+SCR-Net (box) is still better than Zou \textit{et al.} \cite{zou2020robust} (GT LPs) who takes the ground-truth LPs as inputs.
 With vertex information, SCR-Net (vertex) improves the accuracy to 99.7\%.